kael558/Portfolio/markdown/automating_anno.md

 # Automating Annotations with a Zero-Shot Model

-## <span> Glossary </span>
+## <span> Background </span>

-- Zero-Shot model: A machine learning model that can classify new objects or concepts that it has never seen before, based on prior knowledge of other objects or concepts.
+Zero-shot models are machine learning models that can classify new objects or concepts that it has never seen before, based on prior knowledge of other objects or concepts.

-- Label Studio: A data annotation tool for labeling and exploring data.
+[Label Studio](https://labelstud.io/) is a popular data annotation tool for labeling and exploring data.

-- ZenML: A MLOps tool to automate the process of building, testing, and deploying models.
-- Stack: a stack refers to the set of tools and technologies used for building, deploying, and managing machine learning models.
-- Pipeline: a pipeline refers to a set of steps or stages that are executed in a defined order to build, test, and deploy machine learning models.
+[ZenML](https://zenml.io/) is a MLOps tool to automate the process of building, testing, and deploying models.
+It separates the technical stack and the pipelines to reduce the complexity of managing the dependencies between them.
+The stack refers to the integrations of various technologies to support the ML lifecycle.
+The pipeline refers to a set of steps or stages that are executed in a defined order to build, test, and deploy machine learning models.

 ## <span> Problem Statement </span>